KevCui/Fakergen/README.md

 ### How to repeat certain elements?

 - One solution is to generate a new template with repeated elements.
 Using [jq](https://stedolan.github.io/jq/download/) can simply do the job.
-For exmaple, to repeat `attributes`:
+For exmaple, repeat `attributes`:

 ```bash
 jq '.[].attributes += $el' --argjson el "$(jq '.[].attributes' template.json)" template.json > newtemplate.json
 ```

-If more repeats are needed, `for` loop is helpful:
+If more repeats are needed, `for` loop is helpful.
+For example, repeat `attributes` 5 times:

 ```bash
 j="$(cat template.json)"; for ((i=0;i<5;i++)); do j="$(jq '.[].attributes += $el' --argjson el "$(jq '.[].attributes' template.json)" <<< "$j")"; done; echo "$j" > newtemplate.json